Listen to this article

 As a private nonprofit 501(c)3 charitable organization, we rely on the generosity of our community to make what we do possible.
 Donations, memberships, and bequests have sustained us since our opening days, as well as the rental income we receive from our apartments and two commercial buildings that we own.
 We are able to provide the care for the items entrusted to us, along with sharing our local history through high-quality exhibits and programs for all attendees to enjoy, reflecting our collective rich and diverse history.

-And after almost 50 years of being at home in the historic Cadwell Building, we are executing renovations and structural improvements that are critical to the long-term health of the building and necessary so that we can continue doing what we do, now and into the future.
+And as we celebrate 50 years of being at home in the historic Cadwell Building, we are executing renovations and structural improvements that are both critical to the long-term health of the building and necessary so that we can continue doing what we do, now and into the future.

 Project Summary

-The project “KCHM Renovation & Structural Improvements” will be a series of repairs, upgrades, and improvements to the Cadwell Building.
-This project will be undertaken in phases as funding becomes available and in a manner that minimizes disruption of normal building operations.
+The Cadwell Building Project (officially known as the “KCHM Renovation & Structural Improvements” project) is a series of repairs, upgrades, and improvements to the Cadwell Building that will be undertaken in phases as funding becomes available and in a manner that minimizes disruption of normal building operations.

 Project Summary

-The project “KCHM Renovation & Structural Improvements” will be a series of repairs, upgrades, and improvements to the Cadwell Building.
-This project will be undertaken in phases as funding becomes available and in a manner that minimizes disruption of normal building operations.
+The Cadwell Building Project (officially known as the “KCHM Renovation & Structural Improvements” project) is a series of repairs, upgrades, and improvements to the Cadwell Building that will be undertaken in phases as funding becomes available and in a manner that minimizes disruption of normal building operations.

-Future Phase work will address seismic stabilization, building systems upgrade and energy efficiency (electrical, fire/security, HVAC), ADA upgrades, exhibit improvements,
+Future Phase work will address seismic stabilization, building systems upgrade and energy efficiency (fire/security, HVAC), ADA upgrades, exhibit improvements, and more.

 Project History